SAML SSO Integrations

 You typically set up a SAML federation by configuring SSO initiated by the service provider.
 The service provider returns a browser redirect so that the user authenticates using the IdP.
 After authentication, the browser redirects the user back to the service provider with a SAML assertion containing information about the authentication status.
 This is commonly used for consumer-facing scenarios.

-Configure Auth0 as IdP for SAML SSO integrations
+Auth0 as identity provider for SAML SSO integrations

-Some of the following integrations make use of the SAML2 Web App addon.
+Some of the following integrations make use of the Auth0 SAML2 Web App addon.

-Auth0 also provides SSO integrations for using the following services as identity providers:
+Auth0 provides SSO integrations for using the following services as identity providers: